iseqqavoq/APSIS-Pro-for-WP/readme.txt

 3. Widget settings

 == Changelog ==
+= 1.0.7 =
+* Fixed bug where form always would end up at top, when using the shortcode.
+* Fixed notices that showed up.
 = 1.0.6 =
 * Added feature to be able to change API url
 * Added https support